How Inheritance Tax is Calculated in the UK

 It is possible to increase the nil rate band by adding the residence nil rate band to this amount.
 The residence nil band is set at £175,000.

-The total nil band now becomes £500,000, which makes it easier to avoid inheritance tax in the UK.
+The total nil band now becomes £500,000, which makes it easier to avoid inheritance tax liability in the UK.

 Reducing Inheritance Tax